-III.
-Particle Swarm Optimization
+5. Particle Swarm Optimization

 Being the topic of this work the development of an MDO application, a suitable optimizer needed to be chosen or developed.
-Taking in account the large number of design variables (DV's) resultant from the high level of detail attempted, gradient based algorithms were set aside, as these could lead to a high computational cost9.
-Using other optimization methods was also a decision made early on in this work, as only in the recent past have non gradient methods started to be explored.
+Using heuristic optimization methods was a decision made early on in this work, as only in the recent past have non gradient methods started to be explored.